AsyaILIEVA/AsyaILIEVA/README.md

 ## Hi there 👋 I'm Asya

-I'm a Petroleum Geologist transitioning into software development with a focus on C# and ASP.NET Core.
+I'm a Petroleum Geologist transitioning into software development with a focus on C# and ASP.NET Core MVC.
 I build data-driven applications that combine domain expertise with modern software engineering practices.
 My current work includes web applications, database design, and analytics tools, with a particular interest in solutions for the energy industry.